yanqiniu/CowByte/README.md

  - All features in the list mentioned bellow are implemented already.
  - Navigation Camera (WASD to move, Arrow Keys to rotate, Space to rise, LShift to descend).
  - It now renders low-poly cow model exported from Maya.
  - Also suppots different material and textures for different meshes:
 ![Screenshot](https://github.com/yanqiniu/CowByte/blob/master/assets/other/screenshot_3_26_2018.jpg)
+ - Dynamic per-pixel lighting (Sceenshot N/A yet.)

 ### Features
  - As mentioned above, this engine uses DirectX 11.
 Might support DX12 later;